FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/multiple-instances.md

 2. Duplicate the `ric` folder.
 Choose a short and meaningful name for the duplicated folder, for example, *stwc1*.

-3. Prepare the branding assets you need for the new skin following the instructions in the <a href="../webclient_branding" class="MCXref xref">Branding</a> section.
+3. Prepare the branding assets you need for the new skin following the instructions in the [Branding](../webclient_branding) section.
 The new instance is styled and branded using the following files located in the folder created in Step 2.
     -   `<stwc1>/C/assets/wap.css` - Controls the color theme and the style.
     -   `<stwc1>/custom/stwebclient.config.json` - Controls the logos, the text header displayed next to the logo and the disclaimer on the login page.